 Oops.

-Even when you know ramping up too quickly is the number one cause of injuries, you are still likely to get injured.
-That’s because runners tend to focus on increasing mileage, while they neglect factors that determine the actual impact on your body – like running cadence and speed.
+Because even though most runners know they need to build gradually, still 30-75% of runners get injured every year.
+That’s because we tend to focus on increasing mileage, while neglecting factors that co-determine the actual impact on our body, like running pace and running cadence.
 Here’s where the right running injury apps can help.

 Molab Run